teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 # Introduction

-My brother introduced me to Hearthstone over the summer.
-I loved it, but couldn’t justify buying $2.99 packs of virtual “cards” to try to find "Ragnaros the Firelord."
-So I wrote up a quick Hearthstone clone where I could build any card I wanted.
-We played HearthClone twice before my brother declared it to be “crappy.”
+Frogger, Road Frog, Anirog Frogrun, Hoppit, Leapfrog, Road Toad.
+Donkey Kong, Killer Kong, Krazy Kong, Wally Kong.
+Flappy Birds, Flappy Wings, Splashy Fish, Tiny Flying Drizzy.
+For decades, developers looking to make a quick buck have cloned original games.

-HearthClone was crappy, but in making it, I realized how easy it is to clone iOS games.
-From big studios like Blizzard to independent developers, people put a lot of effort into building original, high-quality games.
-Technology makes it easy to rip them off.
+Creative game developers are artists that can invest months in building and refining even simple games.
+It took [over a year](http://asherv.com/threes/threemails/) to build [Threes](http://asherv.com/threes/).
+But once a developer hits on a fun new concept, copycats can replicate it in a matter of days.
 So why does copyright law seem to allow it?

 Looking at a dozen video game cloning cases over 30 years, we can identify some themes.
 First, copyright law never protects the "idea" of the video game.
 Even  an identical copy of a game's "idea" is allowed.
 Second, copyright does protect "expressive" game elements, and the more original the expression, the more robust the protection.
 Third, where game elements are not particularly original, copyright affords only a "thin" protection.
 Thin copyright prohibits *identical* copying, but allows copies that make even a few minor changes.